Rise to Success: Career Highlights of Lamar Odom

 On March 3, 2012, Lamar Odom's stint with the Texas Legends was canceled, and he returned to the Dallas Mavericks' active roster.

-On April 9, 2012, it was announced that Lamar Odom had parted ways with the Dallas Mavericks.
-The team listed him as inactive for the remainder of the season, allowing them to trade him later.
-Odom expressed his regrets to ESPN, wishing the organization continued success.
-Mavericks owner Mark Cuban cited a clash on April 7 as the final straw.
+On April 9, 2012, it was announced that Lamar Odom parted ways with the Dallas Mavericks, being listed as inactive for the remainder of the season to facilitate a trade.
+Odom expressed his regret that things didn't work out.
+Mavericks owner Mark Cuban indicated that the decision followed a clash between them on April 7.

 On June 29, 2012, Lamar Odom was traded back to the Los Angeles Clippers as part of a four-team deal.
-The Clippers received Odom, the rights to Tadija Dragićević, and cash considerations.
-The Dallas Mavericks, Utah Jazz, and Houston Rockets were also involved in the deal.
-Odom played all 82 games, but his performance was lackluster, with career lows in points and assists.
-The Clippers, however, won their first-ever Pacific Division title.
+During the season, he played all 82 games but his performance was below par, marked by career lows in points and assists.
+The Clippers, however, managed to secure their first-ever Pacific Division title.

 In 2012, Lamar Odom was traded back to the Los Angeles Clippers.

-On April 16, 2014, Lamar Odom signed with the New York Knicks for the remainder of the 2013-14 season.
-However, he did not appear in the team's season finale.
-The Knicks ended the season with a 37-45 record and missed the playoffs.
+On April 16, 2014, Lamar Odom signed with the New York Knicks for the remainder of the 2013-14 season, though he did not play in the season finale.

 July 11, 2014: Waived by the Knicks

-On July 11, 2014, Lamar Odom was waived by the New York Knicks.
+On July 11, 2014, Lamar Odom was waived by the New York Knicks, marking the end of his brief stint with the team.

 2014: Played in Spain